 Co-authored, “Lebanon’s al-Akhbar and Radical Press Culture: Toward an Intellectual History of the Contemporary Arab Left,” The Arab Studies Journal (vol. XXIV, no.1, Spring 2016).

-“Arab Socialism” in The Cambridge History of Socialism, forthcoming.
+“Arab Socialism” in The Cambridge History of Socialism (Cambridge University Press, 2023).
 Co-authored w Abdel-Razzaq Takriti.

 “The Anti-Colonial Intellectual”, in Arab Marxism and National Liberation: Selected Writings of Mahdi Amel (Brill, 2020).

 “The War of 1860: Roots and Ramifications” in The Clarion of Syria: A Patriot’s Call to Overcome the Civil War of 1860 (University of California Press, 2019).
 Co-authored

 “Butrus al-Bustani: From Protestant Convert to Ottoman Patriot and Arab Reformer” in The Clarion of Syria: A Patriot’s Call to Overcome the Civil War of 1860 (University of California Press, 2019).
 Co-authored

 Dylan Baun’s Winning Lebanon: Youth Politics, Populism, and the Production of Sectarian Violence, IJMES, forthcoming.

 Kamal Dib’s Intra Wa Hitan al-Mal, Arab Studies Journal (2017)